RocFang/nginx-rtmp-module-wiki-ZH/Gentoo-installation.md

 > NGINX_ADD_MODULES="/path/to/nginx-rtmp-module" emerge -va nginx

 Replace `/path/to/` with the actual module's source path.
-You can add more than one module that is not controlled by USE flags.
+You can add with this method any number of custom modules.

 To make this change permanent see: http://wiki.gentoo.org/wiki/Knowledge_Base:Overriding_environment_variables_per_package